 Rage Syndrome In Dogs Explained:

 Rage Syndrome, or sudden onset aggression in dogs, is a rare behavior problem but can be quite dangerous when present.

-Some breeds of dog are more prone to Rage Syndrome than others.
+Some breeds of dogs are more prone to Rage Syndrome than others.

-The more appropriate term for Rage Syndrome is “Idiopathic aggression,” which relates to a condition that has no known cause.
+The more appropriate term for Rage Syndrome is “Idiopathic aggression,” which relates to a condition with no known cause.

-As mentioned previously, the condition can be very serious, often leading to aggression in the form of biting or attacking without warning.
+As mentioned previously, the condition can be very serious, often leading to aggression by biting or attacking without warning.

 The worst part about this condition is that, unlike most aggressive behaviors in dogs, it’s unlikely that you will be able to break this aggression, regardless of how hard you work.

 Rage Syndrome can be an extremely frustrating and scary behavior in dogs and can even become heartbreaking to deal with.

 You may be dealing with a dog that has Rage Syndrome if:

 - They become aggressive without warning or trigger